ietf-wg-aipref/drafts/draft-ietf-aipref-attach.md

 if a path present,
 a SP or HTAB separates it from the usage preference.

-Note that the usage preference expression encoding does not use an ABNF definition, relying instead on the definitions in {{FIELDS}}.
+Note that the statement of preference encoding does not use an ABNF definition, relying instead on the definitions in {{FIELDS}}.